urbit/urbit.org-reloaded/content/breach.md

 ## What happens if I don’t breach?

 Your Urbit will fall out of communication with the rest of the Urbit network which has performed the breach.
 This means that updates (OTAs) will no longer process and you won’t be able to communicate with anyone else on the network.

+## How do I get help if I need it?

+If you're in a tight spot or confused, reach out to us at support@urbit.org.